 The Treasure of the Sierra Madre (1948) is a classic tale of the elusive search for gold in the Sierra Madre Mountains by a trio of ill-matched prospectors that meet in Tampico, Mexico.
 Director John Huston's third feature film, is a combination adventure story and Western shot almost entirely on location (one of the first).
+It was also one of the first US films to be made almost entirely outside the US.
 [It was shot in Tampico, San Jose de Purua and in Durango.
 The night scenes were shot in the studio.]

 The expensive-to-make ($3 million), over-budget film is also an intense character study showing the corruptive and cancerous effects of greed on the souls of men.
 It is the definitive film on greed, although Wall Street (1987) with Michael Douglas' Best Actor-winning role as Gordon Gecko comes close.
 Although the film did poorly at the box-office when first released, its critical success and a number of re-releases eventually brought it financial returns.

 Huston often directed films with the theme of a disparate group on a quest/search for wealth, e.g., The Maltese Falcon (1941), The Asphalt Jungle (1950), Beat the Devil (1953), The Kremlin Letter (1970), and The Man Who Would Be King (1975).
 This was Huston's first post-war film.
 One of the film's posters clarified the theme: "The Nearer They Get to Their Treasure, the Farther They Get From the Law!"